Why Are My Ads in Spanish & How to Block Them

 Why is YouTube showing me ads in Spanish?

-Because your Google Account or YouTube language settings are set to Spanish, or your IP address matches a Spanish-speaking region.
-Update both to English (US).
+Your Google Account or YouTube language is likely set to Spanish, or your IP resolves to a Spanish-speaking region.
+Also check your watch history — watching Spanish-language content influences ad targeting.
+Update both your Google Account language and the YouTube app’s language setting to English (US).

 Why am I seeing Spanish ads on Facebook?

-Facebook uses its own ad system.
-Go to Settings → Language and Region and change your preferred language to English.
+Facebook runs its own ad system, independent of your device language.
+Go to Settings → Language and Region and set your preferred language to English.

 How do I stop Google from showing ads in Spanish?

-Visit My Ad Center, remove Spanish-related ad topics, and make sure your Google Account language is English (United States).
+Open My Ad Center, remove Spanish-related ad topics, and confirm your Google Account language is set to English (United States).

 Will a VPN help me avoid Spanish-language ads?